maygoo/board-game-server/README.md

 [![Rust](https://github.com/maygoo/board-games-rust/actions/workflows/rust.yml/badge.svg)](https://github.com/maygoo/board-games-rust/actions/workflows/rust.yml)
 [![Pages](https://github.com/maygoo/board-games-rust/actions/workflows/pages.yml/badge.svg)](https://maygoo.github.io/board-games-rust/)

 Small project to create a websocket server to facilitate online gameplay of various board games.
-Currently there is a cli client which connected to the server to play tic tac toe.
-There is also a static web app as an alternative to the command line client, it is built using WASM and [egui](https://github.com/emilk/egui) and then deployed to a github page [here](https://maygoo.github.io/board-games-rust/).
+Currently there is a cli client which connects to the server to play tic tac toe.
+There is also a static web app as an alternative to the cli client, it is built using WASM and [egui](https://github.com/emilk/egui) and then deployed to [github pages](https://maygoo.github.io/board-games-rust/).

 ## How to Play